anandj123/ccda-parser-bigquery/README.md

 # Overview
-This application uses blue-button js module to parse CCDA files and loads into BigQuery.
+This application will allow healthcare providers to parse and load C-CDA "[Consolidated Clinical Document Architecture](https://en.wikipedia.org/wiki/Consolidated_Clinical_Document_Architecture)"  files from XML format to BigQuery so that analytics and models on this data could be leveraged to better serve the patients.

-This application is used as batch load of CCDA files available in GCS location that will be downloaded parsed and then loaded into BigQuery.
+This application uses [BlueButton.js](https://github.com/blue-button/bluebutton.js) module to parse C-CDA files and loads into BigQuery.
+This application can be used as a batch load of C-CDA files available in (specified) GCS location and loaded into (Specified) BigQuery table.

 # Architecture